XilinJia/XilinJia.github.io/books/read_english.md

 Edwards, Magee & Bassetti - Technical Analysis of Stock Trends (9th Ed 2007)

 Cover & Thomas - Elements of Information Theory (2e 2006)

-Taleb - Fooled By Randomness - The Hidden Role of Chance in the Markets and in Life

-Dimson et.al - Triumph of the Optimists - 100 Years of Global Investment Returns

-Mackay - Extraordinary Popular Delusions and the Madness of Crowds

-Sornette - Why Stock Markets Crash

 Luenberger & Ye - Linear and Nonlinear Programming (3rd Ed)